University of Bergen

 - 180€ for food (Groceries NOK 300-400 per week, NOK 1500 – 2000/mo).

-- Additional expenses are estimated to be €200 for textbooks (may not be needed) and an obligatory 60€ semester fee which gives membership to the student organization and allows access to student facilities.
+- Additional expenses are estimated to be €200 for textbooks (may not be needed) and an obligatory 60€ semester fee which gives membership to the student organisation and allows access to student facilities.

 At UiB the Division of Student Affairs hosts an International Admissions Team that handles all international students, including Erasmus students, and helps prepare for coming to Bergen.
 Application for accommodation is usually made through this portal.
 MSc students have additional support from BIO department study advisors who have extensive experience in support and orientation for international students.

-Detailed information documentation, visa requirements and procedures for applying, and registration for residence permits for visiting students is given on the UiB Student Pages.
+Detailed information regarding documentation, visa requirements and procedures for applying, and registration for residence permits for visiting students is provided on the UiB Student Pages.

 EU/EEA nationals are entitled to work, study and live in Norway, but if the stay in Norway is for more than three months, then students must register with the Norwegian Directorate of Immigration (registration is free).
 Students from EU/EEA must register within three months of arrival in Norway.
 Students need to show their acceptance letter from UiB, demonstrate that they have enough money to support their stay, and hold a European Health Insurance Card or have private medical insurance.
 Students are allowed to work in addition to studying.